bcmichael/RNMR-Docs/docs/command/full_command.md

 specified is beyond the rightmost data point, the display will extend to the rightmost data point.
 If the user specifies an display limit that is within the range of the data buffer but which does not correspond to a specific data point, RNMR will set that limit to the time or frequency of the closest data point to the right of the value specified.
-Note that the command "`LIM` \* \*" directs RNMR to set the display limits so that all points in the data buffer are visible.
-Unless display updating has been set off with the `SET` DSP command, RNMR will update the display to show the data between "llim" and "rlim", whether the user is currently viewing the acquisition or the processing buffer.
+Note that the command `LIM * *` directs RNMR to set the display limits so that all points in the data buffer are visible.
+Unless display updating has been set off with the `SET DSP` command, RNMR will update the display to show the data between "llim" and "rlim", whether the user is currently viewing the acquisition or the processing buffer.
 ## LIMB
 Set blocked record display limits